 The referer header field in the HTTP request.

 The Uniform Resource Identifier (URI) of the request.
 No domain name information is included.

 The size of the request packet.
 Unit: bytes.

 The size of the response packet.
 Unit: bytes.

 The cache hit status.

 The information about the proxy of the client.

 - In the left-side navigation pane, choose .

-- On the Logs page, select a domain, select a date, and then click Search.
+- On the Offline Log Download tab, select a domain name and a date, and then click .

-- Find the target log file, and click Download in the Actions column.
+- Find the log file that you want to download and click Download in the Actions column.